Delogrand770/champGG/README.md

 1. Visit http://nwjs.io/ (formerly node-webkit) and download the version for your operating system.
 2. Extract the archive
-3. Download and extract the zip of this repoistory into the same directory the nwjs.zip extracted to
+3. Download and extract the zip of this repoistory into the same directory the nwjs.zip was extracted to
 4. The files you get from this repo are html/json and an image file so you can see everything that is happening

 Note: Your extracted directory only needs to have app.html, nw.exe, icon.png, icudtl.dat, nw.pak and package.json